 2 cups low sodium chicken or vegetable broth

 Large handful of chopped fresh parsley

 Wash the rice well and soak for 15 – 20 minutes in cold water, an inch over the rice.
 It’s ready to use when you can break a grain of rice by placing it between your thumb and index finger.
 Drain well.

 Heat about 3 tbsp oil in a large sauce pan with a lid, until oil is shimmering (not smoking).
-Add onions and cook for 3 – 4 minutes until translucent.
-Add garlic and orzo past.
+Add onions and cook for 3 – 4 minutes or until translucent.
+Add garlic and orzo pasta.
 Toss around, stirring constantly, until the orzo looks a bit toasted.
 Stir in the rice and toss to coat.

 Uncover, stir in parsley, dill weed and lemon zest.